igw68/Science2/por-literature.md

 - Stop It, and Be Stubborn! [valamri-stubborn.pdf] Interesting restriction to may-terminating systems that simplifies POR method.

+## Bounded partial-order
+[bpor-oopsla-2013.pdf]
+[Bounded Partial-Order Reduction, Coons, Musuvathi,  McKinley, oopsla'13] Preemption bound: a preemption is switching a process even if it has some enabled action.
+They want to explore runs with a fixed number of preemptions.
+They show how to do it while using POR at the same time.
+This is not obvious as stopping because of preemption can make POR not sound.
+I do not really understand what they are doing.

 ## Others
 * David Baelde, Stéphanie Delaune, and Lucca Hirschi.
 POR for security protocol equivalences – beyond action-determinism.
   Looks like a different application area.